andrewcccc/andrewcccc.github.io/index.md

 My name is **Andrew Chao**.
 I completed my Electrical Engineering (Co-op) bachelor's degree at the University of Alberta and my Biomedical Engineering Master's at McGill University.

 I am passionate about applying my electrical and software engineering skills to innovate and create better products that enhance user experience.
-With a strong academic background and practical experience, I strive to develop innovative solutions that solve real-world problems and drive positive change.
+With a strong academic background and practical experience, I strive to provide innovative solutions that solve real-world problems and drive positive change.

 Throughout my projects, I have acquired a diverse set of technical skills: